 The Department for Education (DfE) awarded a two-year national support contract to Childcare Works in October 2016.
 The project is to work with providers and local authorities on the implementation of the extended entitlement to 30-hours of free childcare

 There are lots of useful resources available through their website http://www.childcareworks.co.uk/

 Childcare Works are also holding FREE briefings sessions for providers and more information is available through their website.

-3 at the start of the term following their 3rd birthday until the child is attending Reception.
-Providers do not have to offer the extended entitlement.
+The additional hours will be available to eligible children aged 3 at the start of the term following their 3rd birthday until the child is attending school reception.

 Preparing for 30 hours